 09 Do you play covers?
 If you could pick any song, which would you like to cover most and why?

-10 Where do you envisage being in five years time?
+10 Where did you envisage the band being in five years time?

 11 Who would you most like to record with?

-12 What should we be expecting from you in the near future?
+12 What should we be expecting from the band in the near future?